nicncs/serverless-euler/README.md

 Based on Jets framework - https://rubyonjets.com/docs/ and MegaMode - https://blog.boltops.com/2018/11/03/jets-mega-mode-run-rails-on-aws-lambda

-Setup
+Setup.
+Install Jets on your workspace

 	gem install jets

-Change to Ruby 2.5.0 - AWS Lambda only supports this
+Change to Ruby 2.5.0 - AWS Lambda only supports this Ruby version

 	rvm use 2.5.0

 Create new api mode starter project

-	jets new euler-serverless --mode api
+	jets new serverless-euler --mode api

-	cd euler-serverless/
+	cd serverless-euler/

 Import Rails app into the project which will create a /rack folder